 An Advance Health Directive must also be:

 - In writing.
 An Advance Health Directive form can be used but it is not compulsory to use this form.
-If the form is not used, the Directive, to be valid and effective, must still comply with the signing and witnessing requirements described below.
+There is also an explanatory guide for completing an Advance Health Directive.
+If the form is not used, for the Directive to be valid and effective it must still comply with the signing and witnessing requirements described below.